Des Moines, Iowa, USA travel guide

 Beyond the art and food, Des Moines offers a unique blend of urban sophistication and genuine hospitality.
 Imagine strolling through the vibrant East Village, browsing independent boutiques, then gazing up at the magnificent gold dome of the Iowa State Capitol, a true architectural marvel.
 Catching a minor league baseball game at Principal Park, with the city skyline as your backdrop, feels like a quintessential American experience, relaxed and authentic.
 The people here are genuinely friendly, eager to share their city's hidden gems and make you feel right at home.
 It’s a place where conversations flow easily, and you’ll leave feeling like you’ve made new friends, not just visited a new city.

 This itinerary is crafted for those who appreciate the finer things – compelling art, innovative cuisine, and a deep dive into the heartland's welcoming spirit.
-We'll guide you through the Des Moines Art Center's stunning collections, introduce you to the city's most talked-about restaurants, and immerse you in the local culture, from historic landmarks to lively neighborhoods.
+We'll guide you through the architectural splendor of the Iowa State Capitol, introduce you to the city's most talked-about restaurants, and immerse you in the local culture, from historic landmarks to lively neighborhoods.
 You'll experience the surprising depth of Des Moines, a city that masterfully blends its agricultural heritage with a forward-thinking artistic and culinary scene.
 Get ready to discover why this often-overlooked gem is quickly becoming one of the Midwest's most compelling travel destinations.

 Make It Yours

-Customize This 3-Day Des Moines, Iowa, USA Itinerary
+Plan Your 3-Day Des Moines, Iowa, USA Trip with Leif

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.